milvus-io/milvus-docs/site/en/adminGuide/scaleout.md

 - Massive volumes of large datasets need to be processed.
 - High availability of the Milvus service needs to be ensured.

 On the contrary, scaling in refers to decreasing the number of nodes in a cluster.
-Generally, you will need to scale in the Milvus cluster you created if it is under-utilized.
-Below are some typical situations where you need to scale in the Milvus cluster:
+Generally, you need to scale in the Milvus cluster that you created if it is under-utilized.
+Following are some typical situations where you need to scale in the Milvus cluster:

 - The CPU and memory utilization is low for a period of time.
 - The query throughput becomes lower.